Many Central Coast homeowners prefer blinds to any other form of window covering.

 Roller blinds, meanwhile, were much less labour and material intensive.
 With today’s convergence of both, however, this difference in cost is not so marked.

-People with young families may also be concerned by safety issues.
+People with young families may also be concerned about safety issues.
 Little hands getting trapped in cords or working parts used to be a worry, especially for Venetian blind owners.
 Today, these blinds come with wand control, which is itself height adjustable.
 This technology is also available for roller blinds, however.